 Gauge yourself AND YOUR ABILITY honestly.

 If I’m home with the flu, I can work.
 If I’m home recovering from surgery, I likely can’t.
 You need to know your limits right off the bat and be willing to express that, trying to work in your current condition, you’re a liability to the firm and the client.
-It sounds good to say “Bob worked in the hospital after his heart surgery” right up until they find the 27 instances of malpractice Bob committed because the Morphine Fairy was fucking Bob’s veins with its I.V.
-Dick.
+It sounds good to say “Bob worked in the hospital after his heart surgery” right up until they find the 27 instances of malpractice Bob committed because the Morphine Fairy was probing Bob’s veins with its I.V.

 Stop worrying about perceptions.

-Here’s the real one though: a lot of our shit is based on perceptions these days.
+Here’s the real one though: a lot of our work is based on perceptions these days.
 Our worries are based on how our bosses, our clients, and other attorneys are going to perceive our being out.
-Do they think we’re not working hard, or that we’re sitting at home eating fucking bon-bons while getting pedicures?
-I mean, my boss did…up until he came by the house ostensibly to “drop a file off” and witnessed the glory that is the goddamn commode chair I was shitting in daily because I could move to our bathroom on my own.
-If you’re in a place where a genuine illness or injury is grounds for the firm losing its shit that you’re not there while healing, you’re not in a good environment.
+Do they think we’re not working hard, or that we’re sitting at home eating bon-bons while getting pedicures?
+I mean, my boss did…up until he came by the house ostensibly to “drop a file off” and witnessed the glory that is the goddamn commode chair I was sitting in daily because I could move to our bathroom on my own.
+If you’re in a place where a genuine illness or injury is grounds for the firm losing its mind that you’re not there while healing, you’re not in a good environment.

 So…you know.
 Take from that what you will.